Mortgage related questions

 Do I get any money back if I don't die before the life insurance policy term ends?

-No. There's no cash value at any time.
+No. There's no cash-in value at any time.
 At the end of your life insurance policy term you stop making payments and your cover ends.

 I have a joint life insurance policy.
 Will the cover continue for my partner if you pay a critical illness claim for me?